 6. Where do you get your ideas or information for your books?

 The Agency series sprung up from my past career and Violet is mostly a product of me looking at myself and writing my thoughts down.
-She’s by far the easiest character to write (Freja is a hundred times harder).
+She’s by far the easiest character to write as her reactions, are mostly my reactions.
+Freja is a hundred times harder, as she’s so unique and not at all like me.
 I often put moments from my own life into my books, so on the very rare occasion a reader says my stories are a bit on the dramatic side, I have a chuckle because, nope, that shit’s real. 🙂 Violet’s initial story was inspired by my love of a good unrequited romance.
-Ethan isn’t anything like my husband (for those of you wondering) and he isn’t based on anyone I know – both him and Max are entirely made up.
+Ethan isn’t anything like my husband (for those of you wondering) and he isn’t based on anyone I know.
 Freja is the character I’d love to be if I wasn’t Violet already (well, I’d still really love to be Freja rather than Violet – who wouldn’t?), and her story arc was inspired by the #metoo movement.
 I did a lot of research on people like Harvey Weinstein and Brett Kavanaugh for Second Chance as there was just no room for getting any of the emotion or events wrong.
 It would have been unforgiveable.
 Second Chance was a very powerful and important story to tell and I hope I did #metoo justice.